urish/angular-spinner/README.md

 <span us-spinner="{radius:30, width:8, length: 16}"></span>
 ```

-You can also use spinner in conjunction with the bundled service :
+You can also use spinner with the bundled service :

 ```html
 <button ng-click="spin-me">Start spinner</button>